 In April 2017, we entered into a sales agreement with Cowen under which we may issue and sell shares of our common stock having aggregate sales proceeds of up to \$50.0 million from time to time pursuant to the ATM Program.
 Cowen is not required to sell any specific amount but acts as our sales agent using commercially reasonable efforts consistent with its normal trading and sales practices.
 Shares sold pursuant to the sales agreement will be sold pursuant to a shelf registration statement on Form S-3 (Registration No. 333-217172), which was declared effective on April 20, 2017.
 Our common stock will be sold at prevailing market prices at the time of the sale; and as a result, prices may vary.
 We will pay Cowen up to 3% of the gross proceeds from any common stock sold through the sales agreement.
-The proceeds from the offerings, if any, will be used for general corporate purposes, including expenditures for research and development of the Company's drug products.
-During the three months ended March 31, 2019, the Company sold 140,819 shares of common stock, with net proceeds of \$0.9 million.
-As of March 31, 2019, \$31.2 million of common stock remained available for sale under the ATM program.
-No additional shares of common stock were sold up to May 7, 2019.
+The proceeds from the offerings, if any, will be used for general corporate purposes, including expenditures for research and development of our drug products.
+During the six months ended June 30, 2019, we sold 140,819 shares of common stock, with net proceeds of \$0.9 million.
+As of June 30, 2019, \$31.2 million of common stock remained available for sale under the ATM program.
+No additional shares of common stock have been sold since June 30, 2019, and through the date of this filing.